Environment Variables Reference

 Controls the text content format of extraction results.
 Determines how extracted text is formatted in the result output.

-# Plain text content only (default)
+# Plain text content only (default)export KREUZBERG_OUTPUT_FORMAT=plain

-# Markdown formatted output
+# Markdown formatted outputexport KREUZBERG_OUTPUT_FORMAT=markdown

-# Djot markup format
+# Djot markup formatexport KREUZBERG_OUTPUT_FORMAT=djot

-# HTML formatted output
+# HTML formatted outputexport KREUZBERG_OUTPUT_FORMAT=htmlUse Cases:

 | Format | Use Case |